Frequently asked questions

 7. Click ‘Claim’ to claim your tokens

+Also check out this guide on our documentation website.
 Have questions?
 Reach out to our team on Telegram or Discord.
 Verify official team members in Telegram by their CM, Community Lead, or Marketing titles next to their name or on Discord by their red name and the Synternet logo next to it.
 Be aware of impersonators and scammers.

 Are there costs associated with bridging?

 If you are bridging SYNT from Ethereum to Synternet Blockchain, you will only need to pay Ethereum’s gas fees in ETH as the Synternet treasury subsidizes Synternet Blockchain related fees to provide a frictionless experience.
-The fees are only subsidized if the user does not have another subsidy already.
-If you are bridging from Synternet to Ethereum you will need to pay gas fees in SYNT and ETH.
+The fees are only subsidized if the user does not have another subsidy enabled already.

 How long does it take to bridge my tokens?

 When bridging from Ethereum to Synternet, the expected wait time is up to 3 minutes or 12 Ethereum blocks after the bridging request transaction is confirmed.
-When bridging from Synternet to Ethereum, the wait time is less than 6 seconds due to instant finality on the Synternet Blockchain.
+However, the claiming is less than 6 seconds because of the instant finality on the Synternet blockchain.

 What happens to my tokens when I create a bridge request?